SCHEDULE A PLUMBING INSPECTION Protect Your Home & Head Off Serious Issues

 Besides getting caught without hot water, ignoring signs of failure from your hot water heater can cause MAJOR damage to your home.
 If your hot water heater “goes” – meaning the plumbing or the unit fails in some way – it will continue to pump water into your living space until it is discovered and the main water supply valve is shut off.

-If your hot water heater fails, upwards of 500 gallons per hour of water could get pumped into your home while you are at work!
+With water heater failure, upwards of 500 gallons per hour of water could get pumped into your home while you are at work!
 That’s 2 ½ times the amount of water in a standard hot tub!
 Think about all that water pumping into your home or basement while you are away.
 Major water damage is caused by failed hot water heaters, and we don’t want yours to be one of them.

 If your hot water heater fails, upwards of 500 gallons per hour of water could get pumped into your home while you are at work!